Not-So-Frequently Asked Questions

 'Bug Short for Ladybug.

-Ladybug Some people think I'm a flirt.
-These people don't know just how much I've mellowed in the past decade.
+Ladybug I was something of a flirt back in my undergraduate days.
 Upon joining my fraternity, they dubbed me this because I bugged the ladies.

 Stale Mate I used to be a member of the Atlanta Hash House Harriers and Harriettes (a drinking group with a running problem).
 They named me this 'cause I was on the high-school chess team.